Info Box

 A so-called Info Box can be displayed above the images.
 You can add badges, cards and whole dashboard views to this box.

-If you want to interact with the elements of the Info Box, as in the dashboard, you can set card_interaction
+If you want to interact with the elements of the Info Box, as in the dashboard, you can set content_interaction to true.

 Badges